-- Please remember to notify us at least FIVE days prior to travel if you are planning to take your student on vacation during the semester.
+- Notify the school at least FIVE days prior to travel if you are planning to take your student on vacation during the semester.

 - We are unable to accept written notes from parents’, however notes from medical/dental appointments are welcome.